kubecost/docs/install-and-configure/install/getting-started.md

 Where ingested samples can be measured as the average over a recent period, e.g. `sum(avg_over_time(scrape_samples_post_metric_relabeling[24h]))`.
 On average, Prometheus uses around 1.5-2 bytes per sample.
 So, ingesting 100k samples per minute and retaining them for 15 days would demand around 40 GB.
 It’s recommended to add another 20-30% capacity for headroom and WAL.
 More info on disk sizing [here](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).

-{% hint style="warning" %}
-More than 30 days of data should not be stored in Prometheus for larger clusters.
-For long-term data retention, contact us at support@kubecost.com about Kubecost with durable storage enabled.
-[More info on Kubecost storage here](storage.md).
-{% endhint %}

 ## Setting requests and limits

 Users should set and/or update resource requests and limits before taking Kubecost into production at scale.
 These inputs can be configured in the Kubecost [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) for Kubecost modules and subcharts.